 But, think about what good marketing is.
 It’s a way to solve problems for your customers.

 You take away their pain.
 That’s a good thing for the customer.
-That makes them more likely to buy in to what you’re selling.
+That makes them more likely to buy what you’re selling.

-Think about what marketing within a business is.
-It’s about orienting yourself around the needs of the customer, so that you grow your sales with them.
+Think about what marketing does for a business.
+It’s about orienting yourself around customer needs to grow sales.
 Growing sales takes away a lot of pain from your business.

-Yeh, so you’re unlikely to find these alternative 4Ps of marketing in any text books.
-But take it from us, these are all good additional tools to think about as you do marketing.
+Yeah, so you’re unlikely to find these alternative 4Ps of marketing in any textbooks.
+But take it from us that these are all good additional tools to boost your marketing thinking.